irarainey/vscode-applicationregistrations/README.md

 Microsoft Graph API manages this with the use of an eventual consistency header in API requests.
 Adding this header means the API will only return the results of objects where all copies have been updated.
 This can sometimes lead to confusing results.

-Furthermore, some advanced functionality of Graph API such as server-side sorting and filtering only works when explicitly telling the API to use eventual consistency.
+Furthermore, some [advanced query functionality of Graph API](https://learn.microsoft.com/en-us/graph/aad-advanced-queries?tabs=javascript) such as server-side sorting and filtering only works when explicitly telling the API to use eventual consistency.
 To deliver a better user experience this extension offers the ability to make Graph API calls with or without the eventual consistency header required for advanced queries.
 This can be enabled or disabled in the user settings.

 As a rule of thumb, if you are working with a small list of applications (less than 200 in total) it is recommended to disable the use of the eventual consistency header _(this is the default)_.
 The application list will then be sorted client-side, although the filter option will be unavailable.